rails/rails/guides/source/action_view_overview.md

 #### capture

-The +capture+ method allows you to extract part of a template into a variable.
+The `capture` method allows you to extract part of a template into a variable.
 You can then use this variable anywhere in your templates or layout.

 ```ruby
 <% @greeting = capture do %>